heystevegray/aws-cloud-practitioner-notes/README.md

 ### VPC Peering

-> VPC peering can be established between VPCs in different AWS Regions and in separate AWS Accounts. | [Source - Free Practice Test for AWS Certified Cloud Practitioner](https://www.whizlabs.com/learn/course/aws-certified-cloud-practitioner-practice-tests/)
+> VPC peering can be established between VPCs in different AWS Regions and in separate AWS Accounts. | [Source - Whizlabs Free Practice Test for AWS Certified Cloud Practitioner](https://www.whizlabs.com/learn/course/aws-certified-cloud-practitioner-practice-tests/)

 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account.
 The VPCs can be in different regions (also known as an inter-region VPC peering connection). | [Source](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html)